doctr.transforms

 p – probability of Horizontal Flip

-class doctr.transforms.modules.RandomShadow(opacity_range: Tuple[float, float] | None = None)[source]
+class doctr.transforms.modules.RandomShadow(opacity_range: tuple[float, float] | None = None)[source]

 Adds random shade to the input image